 The key concept here is Sustainable Competitive Advantage (aka SCA).
 It’s underrated, misunderstood, and especially elusive – and having a true SCA is ultimately the factor which separates the megaexits from the acquihires.

-Let’s break down how to navigate each of these steps when planning and pitching your business.
+Let’s break down how to navigate each of these steps when planning and pitching your business in three steps.

 Node 1: Think long-term